 A continuation of Advanced Anatomy and Physiology I that focuses on normal physiology and pathophysiology of the following systems: Cerebral, Pulmonary, Renal, Hepatic, Hematological, Immune, and Endocrine, as well as concepts of metabolism and temperature regulation.
 Both courses combine to provide the foundation on which a broad array of clinical applications depends.

-This is a D2L course and requires computer and internet access.
-This course is reserved for students who have been accepted into the Cardiovascular Perfusion Advanced Specialty Certificate Program.
+This is an online course requiring computer and internet access.
+This course is reserved for students who have been accepted into the Cardiovascular Perfusion Advanced Specialty Certificate program.
 Students must have successfully completed all Term 1 courses.
 Any course materials required will be listed and available at the BCIT Distance and Online Learning Bookstore Contact details for PTS Program Assistant for Cardiovascular Perfusion: Melanie on 604-451-7137, email Melanie_Beggs-Murray@bcit.ca Contact details for PTS Program Assistant for BHSC 6110: Leesa on 604-432-8831, email Leesa_Watt@bcit.ca

 Important course information will be sent to you prior to your course start